 The small negative size of 110 film is half the size of 135 (35mm) film and because it’s small it’s difficult to enlarge and get high resolution scans and the film is often associated with prints and and scans that are grainy and lacking sharpness.

 The pocketability and ease of loading made 110 popular very quickly, creating enthusiasts for the camera and it’s film.
 The size allowed designers to carry a small pocketable camera that had an aspect very different from the traditional 35mm cameras.
 The design of the cartridges had a very basic system of notches in a tab on the end to indicate film speed, but few cameras took advantage of this, and many film cartridges did not even have the required notches.

 Although the format is commonly associated with print film, Kodak also produced Kodachrome 110 slide film until 1982.

-Lomography reintroduced slide film for 110 with their Peacock 200 ASA model.
-However, since not all 110 cameras have a settable ASA dial (low or high, depending on presence of a notch in the cassette), a ND filter has to be used over the lens or the exposure compensation dial has to be used where available.
+Lomography re-introduced slide film for 110 with their Peacock 200 ASA model.
+However, since not all 110 cameras have a settable ASA dial (low or high, depending on presence of a notch in the cassette), an ND filter has to be used over the lens or the exposure compensation dial has to be used where available.
 Otherwise, over-exposure by a factor of x2 will result, leading to over-exposed images.
 Their other films include the B&W ORCA with 110 emulsion for monochrome shots and Lobster Redscale 110 film the creates images with a golden glow.